Metrics¶

 criterion_recall |

-Overall recall for MET class (binary criteria only).
+Overall recall for the binary MET class.

 TYPE: